mike94100/RomPatcher-GitHubPages-Sample/README.md

 - Update index.html
 ### Patch
 - Upload your matching base ROM file
-- (Optional but Recommended) The patch for your ROM file hash will be selected automatically
+- Either select the patch for your ROM or the patch will be selected automatically
 - Click apply patch to download patched game
-- Click download patch to download the patch file (Does not work on this site yet)
+- Click download patch to download the patch file (tbd)

 ## Issues & To-Do
 - Get Download Patch to work